 They should be highly action-oriented.

-The best actions verbs include get, learn, discover, find out, shop, join, build, and start.
+The best action verbs include get, learn, discover, find out, shop, join, build, and start.

 4. Harness the persuasive power of first person.